HEASARC/sciserver_cookbooks/xmm/analysis-xmm-ABC-guide-ch6-p1.md

 ## Introduction
-This tutorial is based on Chapter 6 from the The XMM-Newton ABC Guide prepared by the NASA/GSFC XMM-Newton Guest Observer Facility.
+This tutorial is based on Chapter 6 from the The [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide") prepared by the NASA/GSFC XMM-Newton Guest Observer Facility.
 This notebook assumes you are at least minimally familiar with pySAS on SciServer (see the [Long pySAS Introduction](./analysis-xmm-long-intro.md "Long pySAS Intro")).

 #### SAS Tasks to be Used